Keep the Information Flowing

 Home improvement scams.
 Door-to-door con artists pressure and even intimidate low-income homeowners by telling them that they need urgent home improvements such as driveway paving, painting, roofing or siding repair.
 Then they perform shoddy work, fail to complete it, but still try to collect their money, even demanding more than the homeowner had agreed to pay.
 If the consumer protests, they threaten to foreclose on the home.

 FIGHT BACK: Work only with licensed and insured contractors.
-Call your state contractors’ licensing bureau to verify that the company is licensed, and ask the contractor to provide proof of insurance.
+Call your state contractors licensing board to verify licences, and ask all contractors to provide proof of insurance.
 Check customer references.
 Get other bids for the work.
-Always keep a copy of the contract in a place you will easily find it.

 Pyramid schemes.
 This is a type of investment fraud in which the promoters recruit investors and then use them to recruit more investors.
 Everyone is promised a fabulous return on his or her money, such as 20% a year.
 The crooks use the money they receive from newer investors to make a few interest payments on the accounts of the first investors.
 Those investors in turn help to recruit an ever-increasing number of “investors.”
 Eventually, the organizers run off with the cash.
 Pyramid schemes are often sold as “investment clubs” or “gifting circles,” and can involve the sale of products or distributorships.